mysql-net/AdoNetApiTest/README.md

 It intends to clarify ambiguous areas in the ADO.NET documenation and help ensure that various providers act consistently (when the behaviour doesn't depend on the specific target database server).

+## Current Results

+The results from the latest build are [published here](https://mysql-net.github.io/AdoNetResults/).

 ## How to Use

 Add a reference to the [NuGet package](https://www.nuget.org/packages/AdoNet.Specification.Tests) to your test project.